Los Angeles Dodgers Logo

 Brooklyn Robins Logo 1930

-The font style is the same as last year, but the color of the letter changes to red, with a thin blue outline.
+The font style is the same as last year, but the letter color changes to red with a thin blue outline.

 1931